Originally posted on 7 February, 2013

 Is our culture redeemable and should the church be engaged in this so-called cultural redemption?

 Those who are seeking to engage with this issue, at least in the USA, are falling into (being herded into?) different ‘camps’.
 We have:

-1. Those who have historically fought for doctrinal and theological purity at the expense of cultural engagement (for fear of watering down the gospel) now find themselves on the fringes of schemes, with aged, dying congregations.
+- Those who have historically fought for doctrinal and theological purity at the expense of cultural engagement (for fear of watering down the gospel) now find themselves on the fringes of schemes, with aged, dying congregations.
 They have a gospel with nobody to preach it to.
 It suits their worldview of “us against the world” and, sadly, it is leaving generations with no clue about the good news of Jesus.
-People aren’t going to church anymore than the church is going to them.
-It’s a sort of spiritual Mexican stand off.
+People aren’t going to church any more than the church is going to them.
+It’s a sort of spiritual Mexican stand-off.
 Each side is hardening their heart against the other as time wears on.
-One believing the church to be full of ancient, judgemental do-gooders and the other watching the world destroy itself because of their ungodly, sinfulness.
-Spiritual desolation and confusion ensues and we have schemes littered with dying congregation or none at all.
+One believing the church to be full of ancient, judgemental do-gooders and the other watching the world destroy itself because of their ungodly sinfulness.
+Spiritual desolation and confusion ensues, and we have schemes littered with dying congregations or none at all.

 The only way, in my opinion, to reverse these trends in our housing schemes is to plant new churches and/or renew existing ones.

 Wherever this discussion goes, it is a cast iron fact that housing schemes need healthy, gospel-centred churches to make a comeback.
 Why?
 Here are three quick reasons: